rumaisa-azeem/keatsCaptionsExtractor/README.md

 # keatsCaptionsExtractor

+- you must have python installed on your computer to use this

-warning this only works for windows so far sorry lol updates are on the way
+- warning this only works for windows so far sorry lol updates are on the way

-run the caption_extractor.py file --> follow instructions in terminal
+- run the caption_extractor.py file --> follow instructions in terminal

 if it doesn't work open up terminal and try:
 ```